 What is necessary to ensure the continued development and successful deployment of this and other digital innovations is skill and patience in equal measure.
 One small positive from the otherwise saddening COVID-19 experience is that everyone in both the technology and financial services sectors has proven the capacity for remote working at scale.

 For KPOs and financial services firms with global operations and big tech demands, this now means we can broaden our horizons when it comes to finding and nurturing the human talent needed to drive digital platform innovation forward.
-The machines may have already arrived but, as with KPOs, it is people who remain at the core.
+The machines may have already arrived but, as with KPOs, it is people who remain at the core when applying digital tools.